pmuellr/jsadl/test/PGAccelerometer2.md

 Get the current acceleration along the x, y, and z axis.

-@jsadl-parameters
+@jsadl success

-* success called when acceleration value is available
+called when acceleration value is available

+@jsadl error

-* error   called when an error occurs
+called when an error occurs

 Description
 -----------